Peter Harrison (philanthropist): Business career

 Harrison worked as an executive for the Ford Motor Company, Firth Cleveland, and Crest Nicholson, which bought a company called Chernikeeff, a maker of marine instruments.
 In 1978, he borrowed the money to buy out this business, seeing that its instrument technology would become important in communications.
 The company developed Telex messaging and later became the British distributor of the internet routers of Cisco Systems.
 In 1999, he sold Chernikeeff for £300 million.

 Sportsman

-As a young man in Cheadle, Harrison played soccer, then at the age of forty he moved to Reigate and joined the Old Reigatian Rugby Football Club, playing as a wing and as a prop forward into his fifties.
+As a young man in Cheadle, Harrison played football, then at the age of thirty three he moved to Reigate and joined the Old Reigatian Rugby Football Club, playing as a wing and as a prop forward into his fifties.
 A supporter of Chelsea F.C., he became one of its vice-presidents.

 Taking up the sport of yachting, Harrison won races at the Cowes Regatta and in the West Indies, sailed across the Atlantic Ocean many times in his Farr 115 35-metre racing yacht Sojana, and in 2002/2003 led the British challenge for the America's Cup, in New Zealand.